 In 2014, Glennon made a comment on a news article about a fourteen year old girl who took what some thought was an “inappropriate” selfie at Auschwitz.
 Glennon was defending the teen, who was caught smiling at a place where many thousands of innocent people were slaughtered.
 Glennon noted that at least the girl visited.
 Her comment offended a woman named Mollie Rosenblum, who identified herself as of Jewish descent.
 She said Auschwitz should be a place of “quiet reflection” and people didn’t seem to grasp the magnitude of the Holocaust.
 Glennon responded that Auschwitz belongs to the people and the type of “mob mentality” we so often see on the Internet these days is what led to the Holocaust in the first place.
 The heated discussion eventually ended, as they all do eventually, and Glennon forgot about it.

-Then, in September 2015, Glennon got a phone call from one of her colleagues at Re/Max.
+Then, in September 2015, Glennon got a phone call from one of her colleagues at Re/Max, where she worked asa real estate agent.
 Someone had posted something horrible on Re/Max’s Facebook page.
 At first, Glennon thought maybe someone had posted a bad review.
 It was actually much worse than that.
 A user named “Ryan Baxter” posted a link to a Web site called “She’s a Homewrecker” that was a fabricated story about Monika Glennon getting caught having sex with the husband of a client.
 The link was not only shared on the Re/Max page, but was also sent to all of Glennon’s Facebook contacts, including her husband, friends, family members, and many of her professional contacts.

 It turned out in August 2014, Rosenblum made up the story about Glennon and submitted it to the “She’s a Homewrecker” site.
 There, it sat for over a year, until the Web site was sold to another company.
 A month after the site was sold, the false story about Glennon was published.
 Then, “Ryan Baxter” disseminated it among the masses.
 Baxter, who was later identified as “Hannah Lupian” of Oxnard, California, was a regular reader of the site and seemingly enjoyed making sure some of the stories got exposure to the masses.
 Although Baxter didn’t know Glennon and was not involved in the discussion about Auschwitz, s/he gets off on compounding the damage wrought by sites like “She’s a Homewrecker”.